GlitcherOG/Project-Mcomm/README.md

 - Send Online Details before displaying Search
 - Patch Search so it works correctly
 - fix peaking keeping from entering room, think i need to clear out peek
-- fix room messages
+- fix room messages so user can create room
+- Get Messages working in rooms so you can exit without issues
-- Get Messages working
+- Get Private Buddy Messages working
 - Find out Stat Struct
 - Get Challanges working
 - Fix Sending Player List Twice on startup
+- Fix Duplicate Persona not getting back possible names
+- Fix Edit user and lost user
+- Patch Console Manager so it is used instead of console.writeline
+- Discord Bot Fix Kick Messages
+- Fix Disconnecting not working correctly
+- Discord bot able to send messages in game and to rooms
+- Fix Chal not getting user details properly
+- Fix Highscore not listing database scores

 ## To Connect to server
 1. Using DNAS Patcher 21 bypass the DNAS Checks using mode 1 and 3 to generate an iso to bypass dnas check